Chocolate fudge brownies made with cocoa powder and melted dark chocolate for a crisp, chewy exterior and divine, molten centre.

 - Meanwhile beat the eggs and egg yolks together until combined.
 Once the chocolate mixture has cooled slightly, add the egg mixture and stir to combine.

-- In large mixing bowl, mix together the flour and sugar, sift the cocoa powder over the top and mix until throughly combined and no lumps of flour remain.
+- In large mixing bowl, mix together the flour and sugar, sift the cocoa powder over the top and mix until thoroughly combined and no lumps of flour remain.
 Now add the chocolate mixture and stir until combined, try not to over mix otherwise this may result in your baked brownies being tough.
 Transfer the brownie batter to the prepared tin and smooth the surface.
 Bake the brownies for 40-45 minutes, they’ll be ready when they’re risen, the top has started to slightly crack and a cake tester when inserted into the centre comes out with just a few moist crumbs attached.

-- Leave the brownies to cool completely in the tin, then once cooled leave them to set for at least 6 hours over overnight for best results.
+- Leave the brownies to cool completely in the tin, then once cooled leave them to set for at least 6 hours or overnight for best results.
 When ready to serve, slice the brownies into 16 squares.
 Brownies will store in an airtight container for up to a fortnight.

 Recipe from Taste